connorpaps/Movie-Correlation-Project/README.md

 # Movie-Correlation-Project

-A data analysis of the movie dataset downloaded from Kaggle in Python with readable code results using Jupyter Notebook.
+A data analysis of the movie dataset downloaded from Kaggle in Python.
+Coding and visualizations done through Jupyter Notebook.

 The goal was to attempt to find correlations between the gross revenue of a movie and other data variables such as budget and the company of the movie.